 &lt;sup>1SATA support was added with VirtualBox 1.6; experimental SCSI support was added with 2.1 and fully implemented with 2.2.
 Generally, storage attachments were made much more flexible with VirtualBox 3.1; see below.
-Support for the LSI Logic SAS controller was added with VirtualBox 3.2; USB mass storage devices are supported since VirtualBox 5.0.
+Support for the LSI Logic SAS controller was added with VirtualBox 3.2; USB mass storage devices are supported since VirtualBox 5.0; NVMe controller support was added with VirtualBox 5.1.